12. Data frames#

 Note

-Write a function names_replace that changes
+Write a function rename that changes

 the names of columns based on a translation table